 The purpose of lead and copper sampling is to protect public health by minimizing lead and copper in drinking water.
-Lead and copper primarily are introduced to drinking water through the corrosion of plumbing materials that contain lead and copper.
+Lead and copper are primarily introduced to drinking water through the corrosion of plumbing materials that contain lead and copper.
 By closely monitoring the pH of the drinking water we deliver to your home, we minimize this corrosion, thus lowering these levels.
 The staff of the Water Department monitors the pH continuously through our SCADA system and adjusts the pH accordingly.

 The GWD has demonstrated optimal corrosion control in its drinking water system for three consecutive years and was granted a reduced monitoring schedule by MassDEP for 2011.
+MassDEP is requiring the next round of comprehensive Lead and Copper sampling in the water distribution system to occur in the spring/summer of 2014.

-The table below summarizes results from the comprehensive 2008 lead and copper sampling round.
+The table below summarizes results from the comprehensive 2011 lead and copper sampling round.

-Date Collected 90 TM Percentile Action Level MCLG # of Sites Sampled # of Sites Above Action Level Possible Source(s) of Contamination Lead (ppb) 7/3/08 13 15 0 43 4 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 7/3/08 1.2 1.3 1.3 43 2 Corrosion of household plumbing systems; Erosion of natural deposits
+Date Collected 90 TM Percentile Action Level MCLG # of Sites Sampled # of Sites Above Action Level Possible Source(s) of Contamination Lead (ppb) 6/14/11 7 15 0 25 0 Corrosion of household plumbing systems; Erosion of natural deposits Copper (ppm) 6/14/11 1.03 1.3 1.3 25 0 Corrosion of household plumbing systems; Erosion of natural deposits